decentraland/proposals/dsp/0002-state-of-the-metaverse.md

 * `position`: The player's position
 * `LoadedScenes`: The set of scenes that have been loaded or started loading
 * `WorldMapper`: A service that maps LAND coordinates to the most recent and valid Scene Manifest received.
+It also avoids overlapping/misdeployed scenes.

 The algorithm itself has three steps: